-- a) develop a business model based on models that are environmentally sustainable, economically feasible and socially inclusive; - b) establish instruments to strengthen the competitiveness of the energy products supplied, through efficiency in energy generation, storage, transmission, distribution and sale processes; The Company thus pays special attention to the excellent management of its processes and resources, using the instruments developed in the Quality Policy; - c) implement measures tending to ensure the high quality of the service and the safe and reliable supply of energy products; - d) promote the reduction of the environmental impact of all the activities carried out by the companies of the Group, striving to promote a rational and sustainable use of water, leading the fight against climate change and the development of clean energy that contributes to the decarbonisation of the economy, prevent or if applicable minimise polluting emissions and the effects thereof, and improve the circularity of its activities and those of its suppliers; - e) advance the responsible use of energy and the sustainable use of natural resources, promoting the minimisation of impacts caused by the Group's activities, in line with the provisions of the Company's environmental policies, and public awareness regarding the efficient consumption of products and services; and - f) strengthen the social dimension of the Group's activities, and particularly respect for human rights as set out in the Policy on Respect for Human Rights.
-Specifically, the Group strives to improve the quality of life of the people in the communities in which it does business, promoting universal access to energy supply, paying special attention to customers who are economically disadvantaged or in any other situation of vulnerability.
+- a) Develop a business model based on models that are environmentally sustainable, economically feasible and socially inclusive. - b) Establish instruments to strengthen the competitiveness of the energy products supplied, through efficiency in energy generation, storage, transmission, distribution and sale processes.
+The Company thus pays special attention to the excellent management of its processes and resources, using the instruments developed in the Quality Policy. - c) Implement measures tending to ensure the high quality of the service and the safe and reliable supply of energy products. - d) Promote the reduction of the environmental impact of all the activities carried out by the companies of the Group, striving to promote a rational and sustainable use of water, leading the fight against climate change through the development of clean energy that contributes to the decarbonisation of the economy, prevent or if applicable minimise polluting emissions and the effects thereof, and improve the circularity of their activities and those of their suppliers. - e) Advance the responsible use of energy and the sustainable use of natural resources, promoting the minimisation of impacts caused by the activities of the Group's companies, in line with the provisions of the Company's environmental policies, and public awareness regarding the efficient consumption of products and services.

+f) Strengthen the social dimension of the activities of the Group's companies, and particularly respect for human rights as set out in the Policy on Respect for Human Rights.
+Specifically, the companies of the Group strive to improve the quality of life of the people in the communities in which they do business, promoting universal access to energy supply, paying special attention to customers who are economically disadvantaged or in any other situation of vulnerability.